FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 | Proxy→Source	|TCP|	1514|	`80 → 53166 [ACK] Seq=5312 Ack=2926 Win=40960 Len=1460`|
 | Proxy→Source	|TCP|	150|	`80 → 53166 [PSH, ACK] Seq=6772 Ack=2926 Win=40960 Len=96`|
 | Source→Proxy	|TCP|	54|	`53166 → 80 [ACK] Seq=2926 Ack=6868 Win=131328 Len=0`|

+So wait, apparently there are no SSH packets going out...

+...this was capture the PC that the signal originated from.
+Let's see what it looks like from the intermediate, corporate proxy.

 ## Deep Packet Inspection
 There is only one way to detect this properly: [Deep packet inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection).
 In the context of HTTPs or corporate connections, this involved pre-installing a [Trusted Root Certification Authority](https://en.wikipedia.org/wiki/Certificate_authority) on the user's machine, which is stripped by the corporate proxy.
 But this is such a bad idea, that [even the NSA issued an advisory](https://web.archive.org/web/20191119195359/https://media.defense.gov/2019/Nov/18/2002212783/-1/-1/0/MANAGING%20RISK%20FROM%20TLS%20INSPECTION_20191106.PDF).